Kirdow/BrianBot/README.md

 # Brian Bot
-**Brian Bot** is a bot that currently allows you to easily mention Timezones in discord chats.
+**Brian Bot** is a multi-purpose discord bot that currently offers features with Timezones and Currency.

 # Slash Commands
 There's only one slash command